openlibhums/memory-alpha/content/support/accounts-and-roles/janeway-roles-and-permissions.md

 ## Janeway roles

 Janeway has a variety of roles available that can be assigned to users, some of which will affect the permissions of the user.
-Roles do not exclude eachother, e.g. having one role will not prevent you another one.
+Roles do not exclude each other, e.g. having one role will not prevent you another one.

 - Author
    Assigned automatically when a user registers with a journal or submits an article.
 This can be considered the 'base role'.